Batangas International Port: Passenger terminal

-Batangas Port Passenger Terminal Building

 On April 26, 2024, President Bongbong Marcos inaugurated the new 1.5 ha Batangas Pier passenger terminal.
 As the “biggest, busiest and most modern passenger building", it can now accommodate 8,000 passengers, from its previous capacity of 2,500 daily, thereby increasing annual passenger capacity from 4 to 12.8 million.
-Philippine Ports Authority General Manager Jay Daniel Santiago said that the terminal connects mainland Luzon to Mimaropa to Iloilo, Negros, Cebu, and Mindanao via high-speed craft, ferries, and Roll-on/roll-off ships.
+Philippine Ports Authority General Manager Jay Daniel Santiago said that the terminal connects mainland Luzon to Mimaropa, Iloilo, Negros, Cebu, and Mindanao via high-speed craft, ferries, and Roll-on/roll-off ships.

+Batangas Port is served by several domestic shipping companies operating regular passenger and cargo services to destinations across the Philippines.
+These services include conventional ferries, fast craft, and RoRo vessels connecting Batangas to nearby islands and major regional ports.

+Passenger routes

+The port provides regular passenger services to several destinations across the Philippines, including but not limited to the following routes: